Focus Area: Education

 Children entering school demonstrate social readiness and literacy skills, knowledge, and ability.

-Providing agencies include: Catholic Charities’ Filial Family Therapy, Children’s Home Society of VA Adoption, Healthy Families Rappahannock Area, Stafford Junction HUGS, LoisAnn’s Hope House Children’s Services, Stafford Junction Brain Builders, Stafford Junction Summer Junction, Quin Rivers Project Discovery, Rappahannock Big Brothers Big Sisters, Catholic Charities’ Migration and Refugee Services Bridging the Gap
+Providing agencies include: Catholic Charities’ Filial Family Therapy, Healthy Families Rappahannock Area, Stafford Junction HUGS, LoisAnn’s Hope House Children’s Services, Stafford Junction Brain Builders, Stafford Junction Summer Junction, Rappahannock Big Brothers Big Sisters, Catholic Charities’ Migration and Refugee Services Bridging the Gap, Rappahannock Area YMCA Summer Learning Loss Prevention Program

 Outcomes for Education:

-- School Success & Graduation: Parents and students develop behaviors that demonstrate the value of education that leads to graduation
+- School Success & Graduation: Parents and students develop behaviors that demonstrate the value of education and lead to graduation.

 Stories of Education